This factsheet is about bowel (colon) cancer

 Some of these symptoms are similar to those of Irritable Bowel Syndrome (IBS).
 However, a prolonged change in bowel habit lasting more than two or three months should always be investigated.
 If you have a family history of bowel cancer you should visit your doctor within a few weeks of any changes.

 Achieving a complete cure of bowel cancer usually depends on detecting it early on and if people wait too long before reporting symptoms, the opportunity to remove the cancer completely may be lost.
 An early diagnosis can also be made in the absence of symptoms by the use of screening.

 Sometimes, the doctor will be able to detect a lump in the abdomen or on rectal examination but tests are usually needed.
 The most commonly used are:

-- Flexible sigmoidoscopy: after an enema a flexible telescope is passed through the anus, into the rectum and this can visualise the lowest half of the colon.
+- Flexible sigmoidoscopy: after an enema a flexible telescope (a long thin tube with a camera at one end) is passed through the anus, into the rectum and this can visualise the lowest half of the colon.